-It’s a common mistake to prioritise features over speed.
-As we discussed in our definition, an MVP needs to be this light, uncluttered product that solves one big problem.
+It’s a common mistake to prioritize features over speed.
+As we discussed in our definition, an MVP needs to be a light, uncluttered product that solves one big problem.

 However, many companies think the way to attract early adopters is by adding a ton of features.